ChatScript/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 `^readfile ( TAB filepath )` reads a tsv (tab delimited spreadsheet file) and returns a JSON array representing it.
 The lines are all objects in an array.
 The line is an object where non-empty fields are given as field indexes.
 The first field is 0.
 Empty fields are skipped over and their number omitted.
-`^readfile ( TAB filepath 'function)` reads tsv and spreads fields onto arguments of 'function, which it calls onceper line `^readfile ( LINE filepath 'function)` reads any file and passes each line untouched as the sole argument to the function.
+`^readfile ( TAB filepath 'function)` reads tsv and spreads fields onto arguments of 'function, which it calls once per line `^readfile ( LINE filepath 'function)` reads any file and passes each line untouched as the sole argument to the function.

 Fomerly called ^jsonreadcsv.